SemperSys/WGAWebApp/WGA_Website_Recommendations.md

 The current website demonstrates a solid foundation with modern React/TypeScript architecture and engaging visual design.
 However, **critical gaps exist in visitor engagement, communication systems, and content management** that prevent the church from fully leveraging its digital platform for growth and community building.

-Our analysis reveals that **only 3 of 19 stakeholder recommendations (16%) are fully implemented**, with the majority of essential features for visitor conversion, donation transparency, and community engagement missing.
+Our analysis reveals the majority of essential features for visitor conversion, donation transparency, and community engagement are missing.
 This represents both a significant opportunity and an urgent need for enhancement to achieve the church's ambitious goals.

 ### Key Priority Actions:
 1. **Implement visitor engagement features** (New Here section, prayer/contact forms) - Critical for converting website visitors to in-person attendees